You inherit but have debts? How foreclosure affects inheritance in 2026

 I am in execution and inherit immovable property

 A house or apartment is considered real property.
 If you inherit property of an immovable nature, the bailiff may subsequently seize and sell the property, again to raise funds to pay your debts.
-You are therefore facing a difficult process not only in relation to inheritance but also to the subsequent transfer of the inherited property.
+You are therefore facing a difficult process not only in relation to the inheritance but also to the subsequent transfer of the inherited property.

 I am in foreclosure and inheriting funds